fermyon/developer/content/spin/install.md

 ## Installing Templates and Plugins

 Spin has a variety of templates and plugins to make it easier to create Spin applications in your favorite programming language.
-The install script automatically installs a starter set of templates and plugins, namely templates from the Spin repository and JavaScript and Python toolchain plugins.
+The install script automatically installs a starter set of templates and plugins, namely templates from the Spin repository and JavaScript and Python toolchain plugins and the Fermyon Cloud plugin.
 If you used a different installation method, we recommend you install these templates and plugins manually, as follows:

 ```sh
 spin templates install --git https://github.com/fermyon/spin --upgrade